jesicasusanto/AMaze/README.md

 Launch the application
 Select the option to generate a new maze or input an existing maze Select the start and end points for the solver
-Watch as the solver calculates the shortest path through the maze
+Watch as the solver calculates the shortest path through the maze.

-# Contributing
-Feel free to submit a pull request if you'd like to contribute to the project.